-For gripping the eggs as you put them in the dye, I usually use tongs.
+- For gripping the eggs as you put them in the dye, I usually use tongs.
 You can buy all different sizes.
 The smaller tongs are easier for kids to maneuver.

 - Another good idea is using the bottom of the egg carton.
 If you put the eggs inside the carton, they will stick.
 The bottom side of the carton’s divots aren’t as deep, and offer support without the egg sticking as much.
 This works better with the grey cardboard egg containers.
 The styrofoam ones tend to stick.

-Once my Easter eggs are dry, I love to show them off on a pretty egg platter, in an egg carousel, or in a bright and cheery Easter basket!
+- Once my Easter eggs are dry, I love to show them off on a pretty egg platter, in an egg carousel, or in a bright and cheery Easter basket!
 One year, I used a glass cylinder vase and filled it with our eggs as a centerpiece for the Easter dinner table!

 Easter Crafts and Recipes From Kids Activies Blog: